One-on-One Transfer

 While many aspects are the same as those applying as freshmen, it also differs in several important ways:

-• Acceptance rates as a transfer student could be substantially higher or substantially lower, as colleges can vary widely and from year-to-year in the number of transfer students they admit.
+- Acceptance rates as a transfer student could be substantially higher or substantially lower, as colleges can vary widely and from year-to-year in the number of transfer students they admit.

-• Rather than writing a more open-ended personal statement, students are asked to specifically address their reasons for transferring in the longer Common Application essay.
+- Rather than writing a more open-ended personal statement, students are asked to specifically address their reasons for transferring in the longer Common Application essay.

-• The college list development process can change.
+- The college list development process can change.
 Many students may be OK staying at their current school, but are simply aiming for different programs that might be a better fit, or perhaps hoping to receive substantial scholarships at their new school.
 As a result, the college list may be a bit more aggressive and not necessitate as many safety options.

-• The application requirements usually differ for transfer applicants, and admissions departments may rely more heavily on a college GPA and less on high school SAT or ACT testing.
+- The application requirements usually differ for transfer applicants, and admissions departments may rely more heavily on a college GPA and less on high school SAT or ACT testing.

-• Do you cover all aspects of the college application process (not just essays)?
+Do you cover all aspects of the college application process (not just essays)?

-• Where do sessions take place?
+Where do sessions take place?

-• Where have your students been accepted?
+Where have your students been accepted?

-All the Ivies, as well as many other amazing schools.
-See links at the top of this page our most recent acceptances.
-It's important to note that our services are advisory in nature and we can't (of course) guarantee admission to a highly selective school.
-But we can put together the best application and essays to demonstrate your gifts, skills and values.
+It’s important to note that our services are advisory in nature and we can’t (of course) guarantee admission to a highly selective school.
+But we can help you put together the best possible application and essays to demonstrate your gifts, skills and values.

-• Are there any colleges or programs that might be considered as two colleges in your package?
+Are there any colleges or programs that might be considered as two colleges in your package?

-Most scholarships, honors colleges, or specialized programs and majors don't have additional essay requirements beyond those required by the undergraduate application.
-But some programs do require additional essays or materials and are considered by our team as an additional college given the time required to help you develop strong applications and essays.
-Here's a non-exhaustive list of some of these programs that may be considered as an additional college in your package:
+Most scholarships, honors colleges, or specialized programs and majors don’t have additional essay requirements beyond those required by the undergraduate application.
+However, some programs do require additional essays or materials and are considered by our team as an additional college given the time required to help you develop strong applications and essays.
+Here’s a non-exhaustive list of some of these programs that may be considered as an additioanl college in your package:

-• Honors programs (Penn State Schreyer Honors College, UPitt Honors College)
+- Honors programs (Penn State Schreyer Honors College, UPitt Honors College)

-• BS/MD programs (Brown University's PLME program, etc.)
+- BS/MD programs (Brown University’s PLME program, etc.)

-• Theater, fine arts, and film school supplemental applications or essays
+- Theater, fine arts, and film school supplemental applications or essays

-• Business programs or specialized business/technology programs (UPenn’s M&T program, University of Michigan’s Ross School and portfolio application)
+- Business programs or specialized business/technology programs (UPenn’s M&T program, University of Michigan’s Ross School and portfolio application)

-• Specialized medical programs (UPenn’s Bio-Dental or Nursing and Healthcare Management Programs
+- Specialized medical programs (UPenn’s Bio-Dental or Nursing and Healthcare Management Programs)

-• Scholarship programs with essays beyond the requirements for the undergraduate application (UNC's Morehead Cain scholarship, etc.)
+- Scholarship programs with essays beyond the requirements for the undergraduate application (UNC’s Morehead Cain scholarship, etc.)

-• Do you write essays for students?
+Do you write essays for students?

 No. Beyond being unethical, that would be doing you a great disservice to you and also undermine the transformative element of this process.
 The essays submitted will be the original work of the student.

-• Do you offer hourly packages?
+Do you offer hourly packages?

 We work with students through a tried-and-true process of brainstorming topics to polishing the final drafts.
 We find it super important that the college essay and application be grounded in an in-depth brainstorming process and some discussion to help you get to the point where you’ve found your deepest stories and are comfortable tackling your first draft.
 And that sometimes takes a session or two or three.

-• What if I (student) am not a good writer?
+What if I (student) am not a good writer?

 The process may take a bit longer.
 That’s okay with us.

-• What advice do you have as I begin the process?
+What advice do you have as I begin the process?

 We highly recommend developing a balanced college list.
 Most students, for example, fixate on 1 or 2 highly selective (usually Ivy League) schools, but we find the students who are most happy with the process are those who have developed a wide range (usually 8 – 12 schools) with around 3 reach, 4 maybe, and 3 likely.

-• Can I start with a smaller package and upgrade later in the process?
+Can I start with a smaller package and upgrade later in the process?

-• Can my son/daughter meet with your team to get an idea of how the whole process works?
+Can my son/daughter meet with your team to get an idea of how the whole process works?